-Finding the right size commercial ice machine is a crucial step toward success for any foodservice operation, be it a restaurant, a bar, or a college cafeteria.
-While a grocery store that fills hundreds of cubic feet of fresh seafood, meat, and produce displays with flake ice may need a massive machine, a simple countertop commercial ice maker may suffice for most convenience stores.
+Finding the right-size commercial ice machine is a crucial step toward success for any foodservice operation, from restaurants and bars to college and hospital cafeterias.
+While a grocery store that fills hundreds of cubic feet of fresh seafood, meat, and produce displays with flake ice may need a massive machine, a countertop commercial ice maker may suffice for most convenience stores.

-The good news is, there are some trusted guidelines that, while not a hard-and-fast rule, can give you direction on how much ice you'll need.
-It depends largely on what type of business you have and an estimate of your ice needs, based on things like number of seats in your eatery and cubic feet in your cold bar.
+Luckily, there are some trusted guidelines that can provide direction in creating an estimate of your ice production needs.
+The amount of ice you need will largely be dictated by what type of business you have, an estimation of the number of seats in your eatery, and the cubic feet of your cold bar.
 The good news is, if you overshoot and get a commercial ice maker that's too large for your needs, you have room to grow.
-A good rule of thumb is to create an estimate of your ice production needs, then multiply it by 1.2 to allow space for growth.
+A good rule of thumb is to add 20 percent to your estimate to allow room for growth and especially busy days.
 If you undersell yourself, you may have to supplement your production capacity by sending employees to purchase bags of ice at a convenience or grocery store.

 For sizing an ice bin, you'll typically want one that can hold about 75 to 80 percent of what the ice machine can produce.
-So, a "head" unit, as the production part of large floor-model commercial ice makers is called, with a capacity of 560 pounds per day would work well with a bin of 420 to 440 pound capacity.
+For example, a "head" unit, as the production part of large floor-model commercial ice makers is called, with a capacity of 560 pounds per day would work well with a bin with a 420 to 440 pound capacity.
 However, this may not be the case for applications where the ice is not constantly being used, such as an event hall.
 In these cases, a bin that holds 1.5 times the daily production amount might be preferred, as ice will typically have more time to build up in those situations.

 Sizing a Commercial Ice Maker for...